 Our Uptown guide is proudly presented by Wyndham Capital Mortgage.
-If shimmering high-rises and fast-paced nightlife are your vibe, Uptown will make you feel at home.
-Let Wyndham Capital Mortgage help you make it official with their fast and easy home loan process and no hidden fees.
+If shimmering high-rises and non-stop entertainment are your vibe, Uptown will make you feel at home.
+Let Wyndham Capital help you make it official with their fast and easy home loan process and no hidden fees.
 Plus, they’re locally based.

 Where: 300 S. Davidson St.

-The beloved tapas and wine spot has more than 25 bottles of wine to choose from, starting at $22 (now 30 percent off).
-Add a $14 charcuterie board or other tapas dishes if you’re feeling hungry.
+The beloved tapas and wine spot has more than 20 bottles of wine to choose from, and half-off deals throughout the week.

-Stroll around the 4.6-acre park, cool off with the water fountains, or pack a picnic and bask in the sun.
-Either way, the park has plenty of space to spend time outside while social distancing.
+Stroll around, take the kids for a playdate, cool off with the water fountains or pack a picnic and bask in the sun.
+Either way, these parks are an idyllic spots to spend leisurely outdoors.

 (7) Order from multiple vendors at 7th Street Public Market